AutoZone Class Status - December 2017

 There are 3 actions pending in State Court in Multnomah County Oregon against AutoZone.
 The oldest, Joarnt v.
-AutoZone, and the last, Burk v.
-AutoZone are stayed pending the outcome of the appeal in the principle case of Migis v.
+AutoZone, then Migis v.
+AutoZone, and the most recent, Burk v.
 AutoZone.

 In February, 2010, A Jury returned a verdict for the Plaintiff and the Class against AutoZone for unpaid wages in the amount of $110,030.00 for a class of 1,022 individuals.

 In April, 2010, the Trial Court conducted a bench trial on penalty wages and awarded $1,459,226.00 in penalty wages for unpaid wages, Plus, $889.565.00 in penalty wages for unpaid overtime, Plus $90,475.00 for late payment of final wages, plus pre-judgment interest on all amounts.

 On November 21, 2011, a General Judgment and Money Award was entered in the Register for the amount of $2,549,296.00 for wages and penalty wages, plus $1,144,058.00 in pre-judgment interest.